 Serbia is gaining a reputation as an increasingly popular Business Process Outsourcing and Shared Services (BPO/SSC) location.
 When it comes to delivering on building projects for major multinational clients in the BPO and data centre sectors, Irish construction services and engineering companies have a proven track record of delivering on large-scale, complex projects on time, on budget and to the highest of international standards.
 This is particularly true in relation to high-tech builds of data centres where there is ever-increasing pressure to complete projects in shorter and shorter timeframes.
 Irish project engineering companies have won an international reputation for their technical skills and performance in cost engineering and the execution of such data centre projects.

 Meanwhile, Ireland’s medical technologies sector has become recognised as innovative, integrated and globalised.
 With a uniquely collaborative ecosystem that spans global multinationals, start-ups, university researchers and government-supported R&D centres, Irish exporters deliver an unparalleled innovation advantage to their customers.
 Continually looking to the future, a new generation of medical device, diagnostic and digital health companies are pioneering design-led biomedical thinking to meet their customers’ evolving needs.
-Underpinning the medical technology industry, an established Irish supply chain is well capable of servicing requirements of both domestic and international companies in Serbia and wider region.
+Underpinning the medical technology industry, an established Irish supply chain is well capable of servicing requirements of both domestic and international companies in Serbia and the wider region.

 I would like to acknowledge also the positive contribution of Ireland’s Diaspora to Ireland’s economic performance and to enhancing ties in the creative industries.
 I would like to take the opportunity to promote the excellent Belgrade-Irish Festival which takes place every March in your capital.
 The many enjoyable events that are held throughout the Festival each year, including film, drama, visual arts, history and music, showcase the diversity of modern cultural activity and I hope that you might attend in 2019.
 I believe strongly that these other forms of engagement in artistic life are not only enriching in themselves but also serve to strengthen the wider relationship, especially in Serbia where there are such an exciting cultural agenda and deep tradition.